 The programme of study is designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes.
 It is designed by involving students and other stakeholders and it benefits from external expertise.
 It reflects the purposes of higher education of the Council of Europe.
 It is designed so that it enables smooth student progression.
-The exams' and assignments' content corresponds to the level of the programme and the number of ECTS.
+The exams and assignments content corresponds to the level of the programme and the number of ECTS.
 It includes placement opportunities and support where appropriate and needed and has a formal institutional approval process.
-The Administration and Leadership programme results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area.
-It is intended that it be regularly monitored in the light of the latest research in the given discipline and is periodically reviewed so that it takes into account the needs of society, the students' workload, progression and completion, the procedures for assessment of students, student expectations, needs and satisfaction in relation to the programme and it is reviewed and revised regularly involving students and other stakeholders.
+The Leadership and Adminstration programme results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area.
+It is regularly monitored in the light of the latest research in the given discipline and is periodically reviewed so that it takes into account the needs of society, the students' workload, progression and completion, the procedures for assessment of students, student expectations, and needs and satisfaction in relation to the programme.
+It is reviewed and revised regularly involving students and other stakeholders.